To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 One of the first priorities once you’ve bought a new car will be to ensure it’s protected against future problems and unexpected damage.
 While car insurance is a legal requirement to ensure your vehicle is roadworthy, a car warranty is a different matter.

-In short, a car warranty is an agreement between yourself and your car manufacturer or third-party provider that they’ll bear the cost of repair for certain mechanical or electrical failures in your vehicle.
+In short, a car warranty is an agreement between yourself and your car manufacturer or third-party provider that they will bear the cost of repair for certain mechanical or electrical failures in your vehicle.
 However, since there’s an element of choice involved when purchasing a car warranty plan, it’s likely that certain components of your vehicle won’t be covered under a place – so it’s essential that you read the fine print and take note of any terms and conditions.

 To help you understand the type of coverage a car warranty provides, we’ve put together the guide below that runs through everything you need to know.